-When should a physician suspect ATTR?
+When should ATTR be suspected?

 The multisystemic involvement in hereditary or familial ATTR makes the disease a possible differential diagnosis in many instances.
 It would be particularly important to consider the diagnosis when one, or especially several of the following symptoms are present: